jeanslack/audiomass/README.md

 ## Description

-**Audiomass-cli** is a simple audio conversion interface to command line for Flac, Lame, Ogg, Mac, Shntool and FFmpeg audio libraries. it brings together the tools to encode and decode the most popular audio files, such as: MP3, FLAC, OGG, APE, WAV and AIFF.
+**Audiomass-cli** is a audio conversion interface and front-end for Flac, Lame, Ogg, Mac, Shntool and FFmpeg audio libraries. it brings together the tools to encode and decode the most popular audio files, such as: MP3, FLAC, OGG, APE, WAV and AIFF.

 ## License and Copyright